khalil-research/PyEPO/doc/source/content/examples/model.rst

 User-defined GurobiPy Models
 ----------------------------

-User-defined models with GurobiPy can be easily defined by the inheritance of the abstract class ``spo.model.grb.optGRBModel``.
+User-defined models with GurobiPy can be easily defined by the inheritance of the abstract class ``pyepo.model.grb.optGRBModel``.

-.. autoclass:: spo.model.grb.optGRBModel
+.. autoclass:: pyepo.model.grb.optGRBModel
    :members: __init__, _getModel, setObj, solve, num_cost, relax